Kukri: Design

+The traditional method of handle attachment in Nepal is a partial length "blind" tang stuck to the grip with a combination of adhesives and tight fit, although a full length tang peened over the butt plate has become popular in the more modern versions.
+A "slab" or "sandwich" tang, the full size and shape of the grip and exposed along the front and back, is mainly used on some military models but has not become widespread in Nepal itself.

 The kukri typically comes in either a decorated wooden scabbard or one which is wrapped in leather.
 Traditionally, the scabbard also holds two smaller blades: an unsharpened chakmak to burnish the blade, and another accessory blade called a karda.
 Some older style scabbards include a pouch for carrying flint or dry tinder.